CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ####Run with Dependencies
 Dependencies from the content folder packaged with the CLI are added to the classpath by default.
-If the flow requires dependencies from another location, use the `--cp` flag with a comma-separated list of dependency paths:
+If the flow requires dependencies from another location, use the `--cp` flag with a comma-separated list of dependency paths.
+Note that explicitly declaring a classpath using `--cp` overrides the default classpath, and therefore if there also is a dependency in the content folder, the folder must be added to the classpath explicitly.

 ```bash
 cslang>run --f c:/.../your_flow.sl --i input1=root,input2=25 --cp c:/.../yaml
 ```